GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Three can keep a secret, if you get rid of two.
+> 🥠 May you someday be carbon neutral.

 ### Where you can find me